a-n-rose/Python-Sound-Tool/README.md

 # ToDo

 * **Ensure** files cannot be overwritten unless explicitly indicated
-* Expand sound file compatibility: the software is JupyterLab/ notebook friendly but can only handle mono channel .wav files with 16 or 32 bitdepth
+* Expand sound file compatibility: the software is JupyterLab/ notebook friendly but can only handle .wav files with 16 or 32 bitdepth
 * Improve accessibility of Jupyter Notebooks (currently available on <a href="https://notebooks.ai/a-n-rose">notebooks.ai</a>)
 * Error handling (especially of incompatible sound files)
 * Adding more filters